 If an employer fails to uphold their duty of care and is not performing these crucial steps, it could lead to an injury that could have been avoided.
 And that could pave the way for you to file chest injury claims.

 According to HSE statistics, the torso is the third most injured body part when considering non-fatal injuries in the workplace.
 In 2019/20, 14,334 torso injuries were reported to HSE.

-When we look at the table above, it’s clear that the most common kind of torso injury, both when looking at the total number of injures and injuries with over 7 days absence, is injury to the back.
-However, injuries to the trunk, which includes the chest, account for the highest number of specified injuries to the torso.
+When we look at the table above, it’s clear that the most common kind of torso injury, both when looking at the total number of injures and injuries with over 7 days absence, is an injury to the back.
+However, injuries to the trunk, including the chest, account for the highest number of specified injuries to the torso.
 Specified injuries include:

 - Crush injuries

 - Burns covering more than 10% of the body or which causes significant damage to the respiratory system